Basics for ice cream production

 Hygiene has a very high significance in ice cream production

-• Hygiene is a major issue in the production of ice cream - whether at home or at work.
+• Hygiene is a major issue in the production of ice cream - whether at home or in the factory.
 Milk and eggs are susceptible to pathogens.
-That's why you should always wash your hands thoroughly with soap before starting and only use fresh ingredients.
-All kitchen appliances must be thoroughly cleaned after each use.
+Therefore, always wash hands thoroughly with soap before beginning and use only fresh ingredients.
+All kitchen equipment must be thoroughly cleaned after each use.

 • Ice cream easily takes on the taste of other foods.
-Therefore the ice cream mass and the finished ice cream should always be airtight containers must be kept.
+Therefore the ice cream mass and the finished ice cream should always be hermetically sealed containers must be kept.

-• Even if the ice cream container holds 1.2-1.5 litres, you should not fill it to the top, but generally only allow a maximum of 1 litre of cooled ice cream to be processed.
+• Even if the ice cream container holds 1.2-1.5 liters, you should not fill it to the top, but usually only allow a maximum of 1 liter of cooled ice cream mass to be processed.
 Because during the freezing process will up to 25% air introduced into the mass and the volume increases.

 Challenges in home production

 If you want to make ice cream at home, you have to overcome a few obstacles.
-But none of them are really difficult.
+But none of them is really difficult.

 Creamy sesame honey ice cream during production in the ice cream machine